 RSU taxes for executives and senior leaders

-Large single vests deserve proactive withholding and estimated payment planning. surprises are avoidable.
+Large single vests deserve proactive withholding and estimated payment planning — surprises are avoidable.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?